laxmikckarki/laxmikckarki/README.md

 * 🌍  I'm based in london
 * ✉️  You can contact me at [lkc712628@gmail.com](mailto:lkc712628@gmail.com)
-* 🧠  I'm learning Intro to Prthon
+* 🧠  I'm learning Intro to Python
 * 🤝  I'm open to collaborating on Project

 ### Skills